jorge-antares/lake_erie_abatement_model/README.md

-# Lake Erie Abatement Model (LEAM) #
+# LEAM - Lake Erie Abatement Model

 ## Description
 This repository contains the Lake Erie Abatement Model (LEAM) and a user interface built on FastAPI to communicate with it, as well as two additional services (Nginx, fail2ban) for hosting the interface on the web.

 ## LEAM
-LEAM is an quadratic program for the Canadian side of Lake Erie that determines the required abatement of total phosphorus on agricultural activities or end-of-pipe investments in wastewater treatment plants across the Canadian LE watersheds, such that a target reduction in P concentration is achieved at the lowest cost.
+The core model of LEAM is an quadratic program for the Canadian side of Lake Erie that determines the required abatement of total phosphorus on agricultural activities or end-of-pipe investments in wastewater treatment plants across the Canadian LE watersheds, such that a target reduction in P concentration is achieved at the lowest cost.
 An alternative formulation is presented where the model maximizes the P concentration reduction given a fixed budget to allocate on abatement measures.

 The hydrological model used in this study considers the interdependence among six regions:
 - St. Claire River